Persian Khoresh Fesenjan

-- Rub all chicken pieces with salt & pepper to taste and with Fesenjan Spices.
+- Rub chicken on all sides with salt & pepper to taste and with Fesenjan spices.

 - In a large POT, add 3 cups of water and ground nuts.
 Mix well.

 - Cover.
 Bring to a boil.
 Cook over medium-low heat for 30 minutes.
 Stir frequently.

-- Serve Fesenjan with rice, and optionally fresh herbs and pomegranate seeds.
+- Serve Fesenjan with rice and optionally fresh herbs and/ or unseasoned vegetables.